nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README_U1_to_U3.rst

 * Adding Nuage Heat Templates ( `nuage-tripleo-heat-templates <../../nuage-tripleo-heat-templates>`_  )

-    - Nuage provides heat templates & environment files to configure neutron on controller and nuage-openvswitch & nuage-metadata-agent on compute nodes and we configure VA on computeavrs nodes.
+    - Nuage provides heat templates & environment files to configure neutron on controller and nuage-openvswitch & nuage-metadata-agent on compute nodes.

 * Updating the TripleO Heat templates (also referred to as the puppet manifests)